I’m not here to tell you springtime in Paris is wonderful. You’ve probably heard that already. There is a song about it, and everything.

 The views from here are very pretty: with the blue and gold domes of the Printemps building in the foreground, you can look down Boulevard Haussmann toward the Paris opera house, Palais Garnier.
 You might have to reserve or come early to get a seat outside, though.

-Another restaurant with a view that I enjoyed (but will never financially recover from) is L’Oiseau Blanc in the Peninsula Paris hotel.
+Another restaurant with a view that I enjoyed (but may never financially recover from) is L’Oiseau Blanc in the Peninsula Paris hotel.
 The restaurant is enclosed, with views towards the Eiffel Tower, and there’s an outdoor bar area, with open-air views.

 Go Boating (Or Watch Others Do It!)